 The Whitetailed Jackrabbit (Lepus townsendii) are found throughout west-central Canada, east to extreme southwest Ontario down into Wisconsin and across the continent to the Rocky Mountains with a southern limit in central California.
-There range in the southeast has been reduced from its historical range but else were the population is not endangered actually spreading in the Norther Climates.
+There range in the southeast has been reduced from its historical range but elsewhere the population is not endangered and is actually spreading into more northerly climates.

 White-tailed jackrabbits prefer open grasslands but thrive in pastures and fields.
-This species can also be found in forested areas up to high alpine tundra, from 40 to 4300 meters elevation.
+This species can also be found in forested areas up to high alpine tundra, they are commonly in elevations above 4000 meters.

 The breeding season of white-tailed jackrabbits lasts from February to July.
-One to four litters with from 1 to 11 young are born each year.
+Each year females can produce one to four litters with each litter containing 1 to 11 offspring.
 The gestation period is commonly reported as about 42 days.

 Whitetailed jackrabbits are strict herbivores.
 They feed on grasses, forbs, and shrubs in varying amounts.
-They are preyed apon by the same animals as the Blacktailed jackrabbit.
+They are preyed upon by the same animals as the Blacktailed jackrabbit.